 This year is the 225th anniversary of the Constitution.

 Each educational institution that receives Federal funds for a fiscal year is required to hold an educational program about the U.S. Constitution for its students.
-In 2012, because September 17 falls on a religious holiday (Rosh Hashanah), educational institutions receiving Federal funding may celebrate Constitution Day during the preceding or following week.

 This posting is intended to remind affected educational institutions of this responsibility and to provide resources for them to use in developing their program.

 To assist in planning Constitution Day programs, we are pleased to provide links to Web sites that contain materials that can be publicly accessed for general use or for use as teaching materials in the classroom.
 The U.S. Department of Education does not mandate or prescribe particular curricula or lesson plans.
 The above examples of resources contain links to learning resources created and maintained by other public and private organizations.
 This information is provided for your convenience and as examples of resources on Constitution Day that you might find helpful.